MicrosoftDocs/visualstudio-docs/docs/python/quickstart-01-project-from-existing.md

 > [!Important]
 > The process described here does not move or copy the original source files.
 If you want to work with a copy, duplicate the folder first.

-1. Launch Visual Studio.

 [!INCLUDE[project-from-existing](includes/project-from-existing.md)]

-1. If desired, run the program by pressing Ctrl+F5 or selecting **Debug > Start Without Debugging**.
+8. If desired, run the program by pressing Ctrl+F5 or selecting **Debug > Start Without Debugging**.

 ## Next Steps